 The Responsible Computer Science Challenge supports the integration of ethics into undergraduate computer science curricula.
 Learn more.

 The Mozilla Open Source Support (MOSS) program funds technologies in the open-source and free software movement that align with Mozilla’s mission and advance internet health.
+MOSS is also currently accepting applications from projects which can help address the COVID-19 crisis.
 Learn more.